doubleun/blue-pi-test/README.md

 ## RUN EVERTHING WITH DOCKER COMPOSE

+1. Install `pnpm`
-1. run `pnpm install --recursive`
+2. run `pnpm install --recursive`
-2. build deploy folder for api server `pnpm deploy:api`
 3. run `docker-compose up -d` at the root of the project
+4. Checkout the [Web at localhost:3000](http://localhost:3000) and the api server running [at localhost:3003](http://localhost:3003)
+5. If you want to connect to the mongodb see the **setup mongodb** part down below

 **NOTE:**